AndersDeath/diary2/000-current.md

 # 30 März - Samstag - Berlin - 557 Tag der Einwanderung - Warm Sunny

 Today I just had a rest and almost did nothing.
 We had a nice breakfast and the did nothing.
 Unfortunately Ksusha got sick a little bit and we could not walk for a long time.
 We finally visited Tempelhof field.
 It was a very important airdrom here it Berlin that was build by nazi party in 1930th approxemetely.
+After WW2 this place was window to the west